johnrm174/model-railway-signalling/README.md

                            schematic with interlocked signals/points.
 Also includes a simple DCC Mapping example (1 signal and 2 points ) and an external track sensor to provide a "signal passed" event.

+'test_approach_control.py' - an example of using automated "approach control" for junction signals.
+This is where a signal
+                            displays a more restrictive aspect (either red or yellow) when a lower-speed divergent route is set, forcing the approaching train to slow down and be prepared to stop.
+As the train approaches, the signal is "released", allowing the train to proceed past the signal and onto the divergent route
+                            Examples of "Approach on Red" and "Approach on Yellow" are provided.

 'test_dcc_signal_control.py'- developed primarily for testing using the Harmann Signallist SC1 decoder.
 Enables the various
                               modes to be selected (includes programming of the required CVs) and then tested.
 I used this decoder as it seemed to provide the most flexibility for some of my more complex signal types.